lyz-code/blue-book/docs/aleph.md

 You don't need to reload the page for it to load the changes, it does it dynamically.

+## Troubleshooting

+### Problems accessing redis locally

+If you're with the VPN connected, turn it off.

+### PDB behaves weird

+Sometimes you have two traces at the same time, so each time you run a PDB command it jumps from pdb trace.
+Quite confusing.
+Try to `c` the one you don't want so that you're left with the one you want.
+Or put the `pdb` trace in a conditional that only matches one of both threads.

 # References

 - [Docs](http://docs.alephdata.org/)